E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/PIM_wd/readme.rst

 Through the action of certain operators on the sampled phase space corresponding system properties can be obtained, or the sampled points used as initial conditions in subsequent dynamics from which certain time dependent properties can be obtained.
-The latter is the basis of calculation of time-dependent correlation function with the PIM algorithm via
+The latter is the basis of calculation of time-dependent correlation function with the PIM algorithm via the module :ref:`PaPIM`.
-the module PaPIM_.
-The user is required to provide the potential energy of the system by incorporating an external potential energy subroutine into the PotMod_ potential energy library.
+The user is required to provide the potential energy of the system by incorporating an external potential energy subroutine into the :ref:`PotMod` potential energy library.

-.. _PaPIM: ./modules/PaPIM/readme
-.. _PotMod: ./modules/PotMod/readme

 Applications of the Module